Source: Annual Report 2014

 The Brazil strategy of the Bernard van Leer Foundation focuses on approximately half a million children in three specific geographic areas.
 The overall theme is to ensure that all children in Brazil have equal opportunities and are protected, including those growing up in favelas and the Amazon.
 Our two goals in Brazil are:

-Reduce violence in the lives of young children growing up in favelas in Rio de Janeiro, São Paulo and Recife.
+Zero violence in the lives of young children growing up in favelas in Rio de Janeiro, Recife and São Paulo.

 Rio de Janeiro is the city with the largest number of homicides per year in Brazil (2,333 in 2010).
 Recife is the city with the highest per capita homicide rate in Brazil (90/100,000).
 Most of the violence occurs in the 1,000 favelas, which are home to around 227,000 children 0 to 8 in Rio, and 97,000 in Recife.
 In addition, these children also experience high levels of violence within their homes.
 The combination of these two types of violence (in the community and in the home) has extraordinary impacts on children’s brain development, learning potential, health and future adult behaviour.

 Highlights from 2014

 - President of Brazil presented RNPI, an alliance of early childhood advocates set up with Foundation support, with an award for championing human rights.